Zahira Melendez Therapy, LMFT-A

 What is bilateral stimulation?
 Bilateral stimulation is a visual, auditory or tactile stimuli that fluctuates between the left and right side of the body.
 The most effective stimuli is the eye movement, where your eyes follow a guiding instrument as it moves from side to side.
 As an alternative, touch, pulsers or sounds are used, according to your needs.

-- EMDR tends to yield faster results than traditional psychotherapy.
+Reach your goals faster.
+EMDR tends to yield faster results than traditional psychotherapy.
 Some clients experience symptom relieve in fewer sessions when compared to traditional psychotherapy.

-- EMDR uses the natural brain's healing resources to process distressing memories.
+Use the natural brain's healing resources to process distressing memories.

 Sometimes weekly therapy sessions are not the most convenient because it takes a longer time span to resolve the issue.
 EMDR intensives provide the opportunity to do concentrated therapy.
 It is similar to a retreat, where you spend several days focusing on your healing.
 Each day, we'll take a deep dive into resolving the disturbance.